ucc23/ucc/_clusters/hogg22.md

 UTI_C_lit: 1.0
 UTI_C_dup: 1.0
 UTI_summary: |
-    Hogg 22 is a poorly populated, very dense object of very high C3 quality.
-It is very well-studied in the literature.
-This object shares a large percentage of members with a later reported entry.
+    <b>Hogg 22</b> is a poorly populated, very dense object of very high C3 quality.
+It is located at a moderate distance from the Sun, near the mid-plane.
+It is very well-studied in the literature.<br><br>This object shares a large percentage of members with a later reported entry.
 class3: |
     <span style="color: green; font-weight: bold;">A</span><span style="color: green; font-weight: bold;">A</span>
 r_50_val: 2.6